bbc/morty-docs/README.md

 ## Things to Consider

-### File Ordering
+### File & Directory Ordering

-File names are sorted lexically (0-9 < a-z>), meaning that files prefixed with dates will appear at the top of the list.
+These are sorted lexically (0-9 < a-z>).

+There is an additional sort.
-If you want your documents to be sorted reverse chronologically, use the date as a prefix to the file name in the format of YYYY-MM-DD - (19-11-2019-some-document).
+If you want your documents to be sorted reverse chronologically, use the date as a prefix to the file name in the format YYYY-MM-DD e.g. `19-11-2019-some-document`.
+These will then be placed first above the regular sort.

-## Releasing

-Releases are versioned through `npm version`, and publishing is handled by our [Travis CI Integration](./.travis.yml)

-`$ npm version (major|minor|patch)`

 ## Example Architecture